Deepan-Karmakar/p5.js-tutorial/Getting-started-with-WebGL-in-p5.md

 ortho(left, right, bottom, top, near, far)
 ```

-The default camera view in webgl mode is perspective with a 60 degree field of view.
-This is created when you initialize webgl mode in createCanvas().
+The default camera view in WEBGL mode is perspective with a 60 degree field of view.
+This is created when you initialize WEBGL mode in createCanvas().
 To override the default camera options, simply call perspective() or ortho().
 In a perspective view, objects closer to the viewer in the z-plane appear larger than those farther away.
 In orthographic view (ortho()), objects of the same dimensions appear to be the same size even if they are farther away on the z-plane.
 For example:

 ```
 function setup(){